RikVN/Neural_DRS/README.md

 ../src/parse.sh ../config/baseline.sh INPUT_FILE OUTPUT_FILE MODEL1 [MODEL2] [MODEL3] ...
 ```

+Noe that the input file should be in the correct character-level format (src/preprocess.py).
 The output will be automatically postprocessed.
-You can only use multiple models if you obtained the ensemble branch of OpenNMT (see above).
+You can only use multiple models if you are using the ensemble branch of OpenNMT (see above).

 If you parsed the PMB 2.1.0 development set, you can calculate an F-score by using Counter: